esphome/esphome-docs/components/climate/bedjet.rst

     Whichever is not selected will be made available as a custom preset.

+- **temperature_source** (*Optional*, string): The temperature that should be used as the climate entity's current temperature:

+    - ``ambient`` (Default) - The temperature of the room the BedJet is in will be reported as the climate entity's current temperature.
+    - ``outlet`` - The temperature of the air being discharged by the BedJet will be reported as the climate entity's current temperature.
 - All other options from :ref:`Climate <config-climate>`.

 ``bedjet`` Fan